 - As an added bonus, you can use this as a vitamin c face serum such as these.
 I keep a small bottle in the bathroom and use it morning and evening.
-I only fill it enough to last for about 1 week and then refill as needed.
+I only fill it enough to last for about 1 week and then refill it.